 - 1/4 cup chopped fresh parsley or cilantro

-- Said and dried hot red pepper flakes to taste
+- Salt and dried hot red pepper flakes to taste

 - Combine the rice with 3 1/2 cups water in a saucepan.
 Bring to a slow boil, then sprinkle in the turmeric and stir to distribute.
 Lower the heat and simmer gently until the water is absorbed, about 15 minutes.
 If the grain isn’t done to your liking, add 1/2 cup more water and cook until absorbed.
 Remove from the heat.